jcubuntu/pxt-iKB1/README.md

-# iKB-1 block package for iKB-1 Baord
+# iKB-1 block package for iKB-1 Board

 powered by micro:bit